mauthkasati/TestZero/README.md

 # TestZero
-This repo is for training with the fit zero course.
+This repo is for training with the git zero course.